vekatze/neut/book/src/how-to-execute-types.md

   if action-selector == 0 {
     // discard

-    // discard the environment using the type of it let env-type = cls[0];
+    // discard the environment using its type let env-type = cls[0];
     let env      = cls[1];
     env-type(0, env);